Is Python Open Source?

 Python contains advanced features like generators and list comprehensions.

-Software development domain where Python is used
+Software Development Domain where Python is used

-Python is general purpose language that is widely being used in every domain of software development.
+Python is a general purpose language that is widely being used in every domain of software development.
 Below mentioned are the few examples where Python can be used.